JohnDTill/YAWYSIWYGEE/README.md

 The name is perhaps overly self-deprecating; although there are many inline equation editors, there is not an abundance of open source options, and a Qt widget should be useful.

+YAWYSIWYGEE uses the [MathBran](https://github.com/JohnDTill/MathBran) specification for serialization.
 Probably the easiest way to interact with a Typeset::Edit in a separate project is to use the toCode() and setCode() methods.
-See the wiki page on [String Representation](https://github.com/JohnDTill/YAWYSIWYGEE/wiki/String-Representation) for an overview of the serialized format.
+It is also possible to inject MathBran code into a specific part of the document, which is how the example app GUI is implemented and how copy/paste works.

 ## Prerequisites